GTN-git/Challenge_1/02-Challenge/README.md

 • Satisfies all of the preceding acceptance criteria plus the following code improvements:
 • Application's links all function correctly.
 [LINKS HAVE BEEN FIXED]
 • Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
-• Application's CSS file is properly commented.
+• Application's CSS file is properly commented. (commented)
 Deployment: 32%
 • Application deployed at live URL.
 • Application loads with no errors.